harliq/Weenie-Fab/README.md

+#WeenieFab
-### WeenieFab is a editor for AC emu weenie files.
+Editor for AC emu weenie files.
 Built on .Net Core and WPF.

 Download the beta on the releases page.